Class MultimapSubject

 public IterableSubject valuesForKey(@Nullable Object key)

 This method performs no checks on its own and cannot cause test failures.
 Subsequent assertions must be chained onto this method call to test properties of the Multimap.
+(There is one small exception: This method does check whether the actual value is null, failing if so.)

 • isEqualTo